-Students are given project briefs which fulfil the exam board requirements but which will allow for personal development.
-Skills from GCSE will be revised and developed further.
+Students are given a theme set by the exam board which will allow for personal interpretation and development.
+Skills established in GCSE will be revised and developed further.

-Exciting new approaches introduced are in painting, print-making, ICT, ceramics, photography, drawing and textiles.
+Exciting new approaches are introduced in painting, printmaking, ICT, ceramics, photography, drawing and textiles.
 Students have a choice of four pathways in; Combined Studies, Photography & Lens-based Media, Three Dimensional Design and Textiles.